From Fontainebleau-Forêt to Bois-le-Roi following the blue trails.

 Notes

 For the outward journey - The Fontainebleau-Forêt stop is only served on Saturdays, Sundays and public holidays.
-Only the 08:16 and 09:16 trains departing from Gare de Lyon towards Montargis serve this stop.
-Given the limited length of the platform for disembarking, sit at the front of the train.
-For more information, see the R line page.
+Only the 08:16 and 09:16 trains departing from Gare de Lyon towards Montargis stop at this station.
+Given the limited length of the platform for alighting, board at the front of the train.
+For further information, see the R line page.

 For the return journey – Check train timetables on the Transilien website.

 Hiking boots are required.
-Given the twists and turns in certain sections, the elevation gain is probably underestimated: allow for around 150 m.
+Given the winding nature of certain sections, the elevation gain is likely underestimated: expect around 150 m.

 No water points identified along the route.
 Bar-restaurant Place de la Gare in Bois-le-Roi (E).

-A 1:25,000 map is required (at least the one accompanying this description) or a route to follow using the Visorando app.
+A 1:25,000 map is required (at the very least the one accompanying this description) or follow the route using the Visorando app.

-- The Denecourt-Colinet trails, marked in blue, mostly follow paths that wind through the rocks.
-It is impossible to describe the multiple changes of direction and the description only provides the most important landmarks.
+- The Denecourt-Colinet trails, marked in blue, mostly follow paths that wind their way through the rocks.
+It is impossible to describe the numerous changes of direction, and the description provides only the most important landmarks.

-- Consequently, follow the markings closely, as they are dense and well maintained (thanks to the markers!).
-If you have not seen a marker for some time, do not hesitate to retrace your steps until you find the markings again.
+- Consequently, follow the markings closely, as they are frequent and well-maintained (thanks to the trail markers!).
+If you haven’t seen a marker for a while, don’t hesitate to retrace your steps until you find the markings again.

-- The markers can be found on three types of supports, at three different heights: (i) on tree trunks at eye level; (ii) on rocks, at the same height or lower; (iii) on the ground, on rocks that are flush with the surface.
+- Markings may be found on three types of supports, at three different heights: (i) on tree trunks at eye level; (ii) on rocks, at the same height or lower; (iii) on the ground, on exposed rocks.

 Worth a visit